pcalouche/awtf/README.md

 The AppConfig lives under /test/resources/yaml/appConfig.yml.
 AppConfigDriver provides an example of how to configure the AppConfig.
 In it the AppElements lists and other AppConfig properties are set.
 AppConfigDriver can be updated and then run to update your appConfig.yml.

 The AppElement class represents a way to help the steps locate elements that are specific to your app.
-Steps will parse the description given and if that description is surrounded by two brackets ì[]î it will look in the AppConfig for that element by the given description.
+Steps will parse the description given and if that description is surrounded by two brackets ‚Äú[]‚Äù it will look in the AppConfig for that element by the given description.
 See the example feature files and step implementations for more details.

 ##CoreStepHandler and StepsUtilClass Details
 These classes handle the default logic for running the core steps.
 CoreStepHandler contains methods for handling each step definition, and StepUtilClass contains helper methods for thing like locating form elements based on label or handling input for form elements.